devansh151/WARE-starter/README.md

-# OnedirectFeedbackUi
+## Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
+This project was generated with WARE starter kit for angular4 projects and [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.

+W - Webpack
+A - Angular4
+R - Redux
+E - Express

+## HTML templating
+Html templating is done using Pug (formerly jade) for reducing time writing html tags :-)

+## Styling
+SASS is used for styling components

+## UI
+Angular material and primeNG is used for UI components

+## Author
+Devansh Khanwalkar

-## Development server
+## Project installation

-Run `ng serve` for a dev server.
+Run `npm install` to install all dependencies for a dev server. .
+The app will automatically reload if you change any of the source files.

+## start project

+Run `npm start` to start express server and build angular project.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding